fbpx

 SHAVE ICE

-I can’t talk about Hawaiian food without mentioning shave ice!
-You absolutely HAVE to try it in Hawaii.
+I can’t talk about Hawaiian food without mentioning shave ice, which you absolutely HAVE to try in Hawaii.

 COSTCO

 Costco has the cheapest groceries on Oahu.
 There are several Costco stores on Oahu.
-We usually hit up the one closest to the airport after picking up our rental car.
+After picking up our rental car, we usually hit the one closest to the airport.

 We stock up on drinks and snacks here (especially the furikake Chex mix!)
 For lunches, we get sandwich makings.
 And we usually buy some fresh poke from their seafood area to eat for dinner.